namolnad/Finch/README.md

 DiffFormatter is a configurable way to output version-to-version diffs for Markdown-formatted release documentation.
 The utility makes several assumptions about the desired format, and utilizes commit tag formatting (`[cleanup] Remove legacy obj-c code`) to determine the appropriate section in which a commit should be placed.

 # Usage
 The first two arguments received must be the version strings, in order of: OLD_VERSION NEW_VERSION (branch or tag).
 Other accepted argurments are:
-1. A version string for the version header (`--version`)
+1. The ability to hide the version header (`--no-show-version`)
 2. Release manager (`--release-manager`)
 3. Project directory (`--project-dir`) if DiffFormatter is not called from project directory
 4. Manual git diff (`--git-diff`).
 Must be received in format: git log --left-right --graph --cherry-pick --oneline --format=format:'&&&%H&&& - @@@%s@@@###%ae###' --date=short OLD_VERSION...NEW_VERSION